ICC Men's Test Team Rankings: Current rankings

+Afghanistan and Ireland do not currently have a rating due to not having played the required amount of Tests (8) within the three-year cycle.

 Historical rankings

 The ICC provides ratings for the end of each month back to June 2003.
 Until the inauguration of the ICC World Test Championship in 2019, the team leading the ratings at any point were also awarded the Test Championship Mace.
 A cash prize was given to the team leading the Championship at the start of each April.

 The teams that have successively held the highest rating since that date, by whole month periods are: